 You should try to use the H1 only once on a page, but never more than twice if the page really has different kinds of content within it.
 H1 tags should contain the most important concept for the content on that page, generally the site title or specific page title, and in rare circumstances maybe some other relevant info.
 This should also be the first heading on a page, doing so will make sure it is the first heading that a screen reader user finds.

 In Drupal there is an easy way to style headings using the "Format" drop-down menu on the toolbar while you are editing a page.
-All of the headings have already been styled by Central Web Services and Web Communications to conform with OSU brand guidelines.
+All of the headings have already been styled to conform with OSU brand guidelines.
 All you need to do is decide how you want to structure your pages.
 Use headings in the proper manner, don't rely on certain heading levels to provide you with the color your want, or the font size you are looking for, etc. that would put the headings out of a logical order like the outline style mentioned above.
-If you would like to change the look of your headings, contact Central Web Services for assistance.

 Below is an image showing you were you can find the heading options in Drupal, in the "Format" drop-down menu.

-In many instances, depending on the template you use from Central Web Services, much of the heading structure is already defined.
+In many instances, depending on the Drupal template you use, much of the heading structure is already defined.
 If you are using the "OSU Standard" theme, your website title, found in the heading near the OSU Tag has already been coded as the H1 for each page.
 So, make sure you title each page appropriately, generally the name of the whole site whether it be an office, student group, concept, should be used in that place on each page within your website.

 To edit or add this title to your Drupal site, within the Drupal menu visit Administer > Site Configuration > Site Information and edit the "Name."